mage618/mage618/README.md

 ### Hello, 世界

-I'm a software engineer at AWS, Amazon's cloud computing platform.
-Some of my interests include Distributed Systems, Algorithms, and Android Development.

 <!--
 **mage618/mage618** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.